syrkis/miiii/paper/main.typ

 == Multi-task learning in DL

 As stated, multitask learning has been shown to have a regularizing effect @baxter2011, @maurer as the hypothesis *W* that performs well across the of hypothesis spaces $HH$ is more likely to be general.
-Viewed information theoretically, this concept is reminiscent of #cite(<shannon2001>, form:"prose")'s asymptotic equipartition property @cover2006, or even more generally, the law of large numbers, which states that the more samples we have of a distribution, the closer our estimates of its underlying properties will align with the true underlying property.
+Viewed information theoretically, this concept is reminiscent of #cite(<shannon2001>, form:"prose", style:"american-anthropological-association")'s asymptotic equipartition property @cover2006, or even more generally, the law of large numbers, which states that the more samples we have of a distribution, the closer our estimates of its underlying properties will align with the true underlying property.

 In the DL context, multitask learning is done by having the last layer output predictions for multiple tasks independently.
 Thus, whereas $cal(T)_("nanda")$ outputs a single $1 times 113$ vector for each of the potential remainders, $cal(T)_("miiii")$, as we shall see, outputs one vector for each prime $f < p$ (29 when $p=113$), each of which has shape $1 times f$.
 The embeddings layer and the transformer block is thus shared for all tasks, meaning that representations that perform well across tasks are incentivized.